Sudan travel tips

 • Don’t drink the water.
 Diarreah affects as many as 40% of travelers.
 It is not only the fact that water may not be potable or drinkable in most places but also that you may not be used to the same kind of water.

 In Sudan, it is best not to drink the tap water and opt for purified water.
 To avoid single-use plastic, we provide all guests with unlimited drinking water from a large container you can refill your personal bottle from.
+We also recommend bringing purifying tablets or a purifying water bottle.

 Local culture and customs